remoteintech/remote-jobs/company-profiles/ffw-agency.md

 ## Company blurb

-FFW is a Danish digital agency that serves corporations and governaments with the latestweb technologies based on PHP, Symfony and Drupal mainly.
+FFW is a Danish digital agency that serves corporations and governments with the latest web technologies based on PHP, Symfony and Drupal mainly.
 They also have C# developers team which works on Umbraco CMS.

 ## Company size

 Between 450-650 employees

 ## Remote status

 They have Remote working positions wordlwide all the time

 ## Company technologies